 3-5 course days Courses can no longer be dropped.
-Other Course Lengths Drop Date Action On or Before 20% of course Course is dropped without a "W" on transcript.
+Other Course Lengths Drop Date Action On or Before 20% of course Course is dropped without a "Q" on transcript.
 After 20% and on or before 50% Course is dropped with a "W" on transcript.
 After 50% of course Courses can no longer be dropped.

+ATTENDANCE

+/COURSET

-ATTENDANCE/COURSE STRUCTURE
+STRUCTURE

 Students are expected to attend all class sessions for which they are registered.
+Instructors are required to certify that students are participating in class according to federal guidelines for academic engagement.
+For on-ground students, tardiness and early departure may be considered by faculty in the calculation of a student's grade.
+For online classes, students must participate in instructional activities to be considered as participating.

-Instructors are required to take weekly attendance.
-For on-ground students, tardiness and early departure are considered in reporting absences.
-For online students, class log in activity serves as "attendance."
-Students are allowed to miss 20% of class time without penalty.
-Absences in excess of 20% of class time may result in an automatic "F." Appeals for extenuating circumstances should be discussed with the course instructor.
+Instructors are not required to submit weekly attendance but may consider absences in their course grade scale.
+Classes that meet virtually or on-campus at scheduled times each week provide synchronous instruction.
+Faculty may not assign an academic grade penalty to students unless the student misses more than 20% of synchronous class time.
+Synchronous absences in excess of 20% of class time may result in an automatic "F".
+Appeals for extenuating situations should be discussed with instructor.
 If the student is not satisfied with the instructor's decision, the student can follow the academic complaint process in the Academic Catalog.